samirm00/app-theme/development-strategy.md

 - Generate a repo from Template (w3-validation-template ) and rename it `app-theme`)
 - write initial, basic README.
 - turn on GitHub Pages.
-- clone the repo to my Pc.
+- clone the repo to my PC.

 ## 2.Create a project board :

-- Create a project board `app-theme-project-board`.
+- create a project board `app-theme-project-board`.
 - Add an extra column to the board `ready for review`.

 ## 3.Create a branch `1-Home` :

-- Create a branch by the name `1-Home`
+- create a branch by the name `1-Home`
-- Checkout `1-Home`
+- checkout `1-Home`
-- Add code to index HTML file
+- add code to index HTML file
 - `index.html`
    - add the `head` tage.
       - `head`